acn-thaihanguyen/DAGPT/README.md

 ### Project Components

-- `app.py`: The main entry point for the Streamlit application.
+- `1_📊_Chat With Your Data.py`: Script for the "Chat With Your Data" feature.
 - `dagpt/agents`: Contains the agent classes responsible for handling user queries.
   - `base.py`: Base class for agents.
   - `pandas_agent.py`: Agent specifically designed for handling pandas DataFrames.